ffabianjp/Central-Limit-Theorem-in-Performance-Metrics/README.md

 # Central-Limit-Theorem-in-Performance-Metrics
+This is a project authored by Fabian Juarez and Surya Sama for the course Machine Learning for Social Sciences in NYU.

 We want to research if the central limit theorem applies to the different performance metrics used across a variety of machine learning algorithms.

 Notebook 1 includes the analysis in classification algorythms and Notebook 2 on regression problems.